marksweiss/sofine/README.md

     plugin = GoogleSearchResults

-Now write a unit test for `get_data`, which you can even leave in the same plugin subdirectory as the plugin, and you are done.
+Now you're ready to write a unit test for `get_data`, which you can even leave in the same plugin subdirectory as the plugin, and you are done.

 Just for fun, here is a second example.
 This shows you how easy it is to wrap existing Python API wrappers as `sofine` plugins.
 For a a few lines of additional boilerplate, you can now take any of these and combine them any which way you can.